Red Peony Gambler

 Most of the Yakuza films during the 1960’s consisted of protagonists who

-(Chivalry Films) in which the hero places his honor to his principles, his
+Films) in which the hero places his honor to his principles, his friends,

-friends, his gang and his family above death and often finds exactly that
+his gang and his family above death and often finds exactly that by the end

-by the end of the film.
-The Red Peony films are in this tradition except
+of the film.
+The Red Peony films are in this tradition except that of course

-that of course the hero is a heroine and she would easily accept her death
+the hero is a heroine and she would easily accept her death rather than break

-and more realistic territory in which these codes of honor were buried under
+territory in which these codes of honor were buried under blood and ruthless

 With a blood red background and in a traditional kimono, Oryu delivers